-With all the hype around global growth of Search Engines and so many companies looking outside their boarders for their next round of revenue, it is no wonder that there has been a flurry of articles about globalizing your search marketing programs.
-Unfortunately, some of these recommendations have been incorrect, been confusing or have not focused on some of the biggest mistakes people are making.
+With all the hype around global growth of Search Engines and so many companies looking outside their borders for their next round of revenue, it is no wonder that there has been a flurry of articles about globalizing your search marketing programs.
+Unfortunately, some of these recommendations have been incorrect, confusing or have not focused on some of the biggest mistakes people are making.
+If you are not sure how search engines handle language detection and country detection you can read up on those common issues, but here we’ll cover some more subtle problems that hurt international SEO programs.

 Top Level Domains (TLD’s) & Local Hosting

-While I totally agree that the most foolproof method of signaling to a search engine your content is unique to a country is to get a TLD and host it locally.
-So what is the problem – that is what everyone says.
-The problem is you don’t always need to and should evaluate the need on a market-by-market basis.
+The most foolproof method of signaling to a search engine your content is unique to a country is to get a TLD and host it locally.
+But you don’t always need to–you should evaluate the need on a market-by-market basis.

-I have worked on business case justifications with companies where they estimated the additional funding necessary to manage a multi-domain/local host deployment ranged from $25k to $500k per country per year.
+I have worked on business case justifications with companies where they estimated that the additional funding necessary to manage a multi-domain/local host deployment ranged from $25K to $500K per country per year.
 This estimated expense has made it nearly impossible to justify this strategy despite the most optimistic of traffic increases.
-So, if you are like most companies and don’t have the resources to adopt a local TLD or even host locally what can you do?
+So, if you are like most companies and don’t have the resources to adopt a local TLD or even host locally, what can you do?

-Start by segmenting the problems and the opportunity for each market.
-If it is a language unique to a country like Japanese, Korean or Thai or your targeting one of the language specific engines like Yandex or Naver then there is no need to worry about local domains since there is no location variable necessary.
+Start by segmenting each market.
+If it is a language unique to a country–such as Japanese, Korean or Thai–or you are targeting one of the language-specific engines–such as Yandex or Naver–then there is no need to worry about local domains because no location variable is necessary.

-However, If you plan to target the UK, Australia or Singapore you will have a problem since the search engines rely on the common location signals of TLD and/or local hosting to designate content in these markets.
+However, if you are targeting the UK, Australia, or Singapore, you have more to do, because the search engines rely on the common location signals of TLD and/or local hosting to designate content in these markets.

-What I suggest that you do rather than going the TLD/hosting route simply set your site correctly in Google’s Geographical tool which eliminates the need for local hosting or even a TLD.
+Instead of going the TLD/hosting route, simply set your site correctly in Google’s Geographical tool, which eliminates the need for local hosting or even a TLD.
 I have used this approach very successfully for some of the largest sites in the world.
-It does not help you in Yahoo! or Bing in these key markets Google is the dominant engine and this offers a free solution to help build the business case for investment in local hosting to grab traffic from the other engines.
+It does not help you in Yahoo! or Bing, but in these key markets, Google is the dominant engine, so this offers a free solution to help build the business case for investment in local hosting to grab traffic from the other engines.
+Once people see how this free solution works–and how much it raises revenue–they might want to invest in the more expensive solution or the other search engines.

 Regional Content is not Local Content

-Many companies have created regional sites for Asia Pacific, Latin America and the Middle East to showcase their regional presence in a market until they can build out the appropriate levels of content.
-The problem is corporate executives now want this content to rank well in all of the local markets.
-Based on what we reviewed in the previous paragraphs you know that is not possible.
+Many companies have created regional sites for Asia Pacific, Latin America and the Middle East to showcase their regional presence until they can afford to create country-specific content.
+The problem is corporate executives now expect this content to rank well in all of the local markets.
+Based on what we explained in above, you know that is not possible.

-The way to solve this problem is NOT how a company speaking to me after my global session at SES San Jose was told to do it by his “global SEO agency.”
-This poor sole was told to spin out 20 odd versions of a single Spanish translation of the site and let it be good enough for all for these markets.
-As any high school Spanish student can tell you this plan will not work.
-Beyond the obvious linguistics and cultural problems, the content it is an exact copy where search engines simply see this as 20 versions of the same content resulting in 19 variations being pushed to the supplemental index never to be seen again.
+Unfortunately, there’s a lot of bad advice out there.
+A company spoke to me after my global SEO session at SES San Jose and told me that he was instructed by his “global SEO agency” to create 20-odd versions of a single Spanish translation of the site for all for these markets.
+As any high school Spanish student can tell you, this plan will not work.
+Beyond the obvious linguistics and cultural problems, the content is an exact copy, causing search engines to push 19 variations to the supplemental index never to be seen again.

 Additionally, the single most effective method for ensure you don’t get hit with duplicate content penalties is to use their magical geographical designator tool.
 And to be clear, even this magical tool does not completely absolve you of the sin of spinning off multiple duplicate content pages as unique.